DataCanvasIO/HyperTS/docs/en_US/source/contents/0400_quick_start.rst

 Model Training
 ==============

 An experiment is firsty created by ``make_experiment`` with several user-defined parameters.
-Then the optimal model is simply obtained by using command ``run()``, which integrates the search, training and optimazation processes.
+Then the optimal model is simply obtained by using command ``run()``, which integrates the search, training and optimization processes.

 .. code-block:: python